tradingview/rest_integrations_docs/source/FAQ.rst

    1. The user selects a broker in the Trading Panel at the TradingView website.
    2. A popup for entering broker credentials is opened for the user.
-   3. The user enters broker\'s credentials and presses the “Connect” button (submits the form).
+   3. The user enters broker\'s credentials and presses the âConnectâ button (submits the form).
    4. Your REST server receives a POST request to `/authorize`_ endpoint with credentials in it.
    5. Your REST server validates the credentials and, if successful, gives a response with a token.
    6. Then you get this token in all other requests to your REST server in the ``Authorization`` header.